oeminaga/CystoImageClassification/README.md

 ```

 - To Run, there are two options:</br>
-    Process a folder with cystoscopy videos
+    1. Process a folder with cystoscopy videos
     ```
     run_exp.sh
     ```

-    Real-time from a video input
+    2. Process in real-time from the video input
     ```
     run_real_time.sh
     ```